cybersearch2/classy_apps/README.md

 and other features including an Android-specific Persistence Container and a Fast Text Search engine to support automatic search suggestions.

-It also provides an exmaple of Android development using Maven, Robolectric and Eclipse ADT.
+It also provides an example of Android development using Maven, Robolectric and Eclipse ADT.

 Classy Tools features